guillp/jwskate/README.md

 - [AuthLib](https://docs.authlib.org/en/latest/jose/)

-Not to say that those are _bad_ libs (I actually use `jwcrypto` myself for `jwskate` unit tests), but they either don't support some important features, lack documentation, or generally have APIs that don't feel easy-enough, Pythonic-enough to use.
+Not to say that those are _bad_ libs (I actually use `jwcrypto` myself for `jwskate` unit tests), but they either don't support some important features, lack documentation, or more generally have APIs that don't feel easy-enough, Pythonic-enough to use.

 ## Design